mbucchia/OpenXR-Toolkit/index.md

 ![Setup wizard](site/installer.png)

-> 📝 **Note:** You do not need to install the previous version of OpenXR Toolkit if you had one installed.
+> 📝 **Note:** You do not need to uninstall the previous version of OpenXR Toolkit if you had one installed.
 The new version will overwrite the previous one.

 ### 3. Launch the _OpenXR Toolkit Companion app_ to confirm that the software is active.